Azure/azure-powershell/src/Accounts/Accounts/help/Connect-AzAccount.md

 To run Azure Resource Manager cmdlets with this account, you must provide Microsoft account or organizational ID credentials at the prompt.
 If multi-factor authentication is enabled for your credentials, you must log in using the interactive option or use service principal authentication.

-### Example 2: Connect to an Azure account using organizational ID credentials
+### Example 2: (Windows PowerShell 5.1 only) Connect to an Azure account using organizational ID credentials
 ```powershell
 PS C:\> $Credential = Get-Credential
 PS C:\> Connect-AzAccount -Credential $Credential